 This scheme applies to any employee who is furloughed by reason of circumstances as a result of coronavirus.
 These repayments are a grant, not a loan.
 The extended scheme will operate as the CJRS did during August 2020, which offered the following support:

-- The government will pay 80% of wages up to a cap of £2,500 and employers will pay employer National Insurance Contributions (NICs) and pension contributions only for the hours the employee does not work.
+- Up until July 2021 the government will pay 80% of wages up to a cap of £2,500 and employers will pay employer National Insurance Contributions (NICs) and pension contributions only for the hours the employee does not work.

 - Flexible furloughing will be allowed in addition to full-time furloughing.